omansh-arora/DSA/Stack/README.md

-A simple infix operation calculator using a stack ADT with an underlying array
+A simple infix operation calculator using a stack ADT with a linked list